All Undergraduate Degrees

 The minor in Japanese studies helps students acquire the language skills and cultural understanding to function successfully in social settings and a variety of careers.
 This minor works well with any major —history, government and international politics, management, and more.

 The minor in Korean Studies focuses on the acquisition of Korean linguistic and cultural knowledge from various language and interdisciplinary courses.
+Students often pursue the minor in conjunction with the major in various fields, including global affairs, criminology, business, communication, international politics, and linguistics, to expand their career horizons.

 A minor in Latin provides students with an understanding of the literature, culture, and intellectual achievements of Roman antiquity.
 Students acquire the language skills and cultural understanding to function successfully in social settings and a variety of careers.